 On Sunday, August 16, 2020, early morning thunder and lightning storms across Northern California sparked a series of wildfires, which burned approximately 1.2 million acres in the week that followed.
 This acreage is estimated to be 25 times larger than the wildfire event of the preceding year1.

 In retrospect, it was a fascinating exercise to walk through each room of my home, considering each item and reflecting on the inherent value, including whether or not it could be replaced.
 I reflected on the memories and stories of a lifetime, evaluating what went into the box to take with me, and what could have been left behind.
-The process of prioritizing what tangible objects have irreplaceable value and justifying every inch of space and weight to be transported.
+The process of prioritizing what was irreplaceable and justifying every inch of cargo was overwhelming.
 It wasn’t the furniture and decorations or the “stuff,” but the photo albums, the images of sentiment, the special gifts from loved ones, and symbols of gratitude from teammates.
 I am grateful for the time and opportunity to reflect through what matters most to me in terms of the very human need of love and belonging.
-As I reflect on this experience through the frame of Maslow’s hierarchy of needs2, I realize the items that would normally symbolize achievement and self-esteem, such as degrees and plaques on the walls of my office, I very quickly dismissed, realizing that the value is not in the item itself, but rather carried inside me.
+In reflecting on the experience through Maslow’s hierarchy of needs2, I realize now that the items associated with achievement and success, such as the degrees and plaques on the walls of my office, were quickly dismissed.
+I realized their value is not in the item itself, but rather carried inside me.
 If needed, I can have them printed again.
 They are but mere symbols of attainment, confidence and esteem.
 Lastly, the need for self-actualization is also carried within us.
 The need for creativity, spontaneity, meaning and purpose cannot be contained within an object.
 It is the pure embodiment of what it means to be human.
 We carry this within us wherever we go, whatever we face and however we move forward.

 Although we had ample time to prepare in advance, many people did not have the time or warning when these fires erupted.
 Many people did not have the luxury of strolling through to choose what could be salvaged.
 Even for those who were able to evacuate safely, many lost everything.
 After the evacuation warning was lifted for our area, I was both relieved and pensive, reflecting and grieving without words, only a quiet heaviness in my heart.
 My heart was grieving for the tremendous loss.
 I began reaching out to those friends and colleagues, whom I knew were potentially impacted.
 One colleague lost the home where he and his wife raised their children.
 Another had structural damage at their place of business, yet most everyone remarked that their family, livestock and pets were evacuated safely.
 All expressed some version of the sentiment, “We were able to save what mattered most – our family.”